 Master observers were trained to attain and maintain a high level of inter-rater reliability (a/a+d>.85).
 For observers beginning a second year of participation and in each subsequent year, an additional training of four to five hours was required.

-Eight Master Observers conducted the 16 observations.
-One new Master Observer was recruited and trained, and participated in this cycle of program observations.
+Four Master Observers conducted the 9 observations.
+Two new Master Observers were recruited and trained, and participated in this cycle of program observations.

 Quality of RASA 21st Century After-School Programs

 Youth Program Quality Assessment (Youth PQA)